Frazmatic/reading-notes/301/class-09.md

 1. What is a module?

+A JavaScript file of conceptually related code that can be imported into another JavaScript file for use of its classes, functions, etc.

 2. What does the word ‘require’ do?

+Imports the exported portion of the module and returns an object which can be assigned to a variable and used as the imported object.

 3. How do we bring another module into the file the we are working in?

+ In the file using it, `const aVariableName = require('./pathToTheFileBeingImmported')`.
+You can then use the exported component with 'aVariableName' as the function/object name.

 4. What do we have to do to make a module available?

+In the file being exported from `module.export = <object/function>` where object is the part(s) of the module you want to use in the other JS program.